 Seeing as I’m not planning a retro restoration, I decided that now would be the time to start afresh and choose a new colour.
 As I was cleaning the caravan I also removed a lot of green gunge from the surfaces and in the end, the cream sections didn’t look too bad, so I decided to keep these cream (and the little cream ‘eyelids’ over the windows were cute too!) and choose a colour that would look nice with this base.
 I used exterior paint suitable for metal and I chose a colour to be mixed up to make sure that I got exactly the cheerful, sunny-sky blue that I wanted for my little caravan.
 I only needed about half of a 5 litre pot, and I rollered it onto the surface.
 I’m sure that some people would criticise me for painting it this way, but it’s not going to be travelling anywhere and it looks great.
 If it wears off at all in the future, I’ve got another half of a tub of paint to re-paint it with anyway!

 The paint took about a day to full dry with two coats and it looks like a brand new caravan now.
 The cream and blue works well together and it’s starting to look like the vintage caravan on my dreams.
-I’m still taking inspiration from other retro caravans so here’s another caravan inspiration from Pinterest which was one of the very first caravan photos that I pinned to my Caravan Love board – love the pink fairy lights!
+For more caravan inspiration from Pinterest check out my Caravan Love board

 Related caravan articles